-State and Territory governments appear able to issue interim product bans more promptly than the Commonwealth.
-The interim report of the CAANZ review of the ACL suggested that the Commonwealth's regulatory impact assessment requirements were a hurdle to quickly imposing an interim ban on hoverboards, following a series of house fires linked to their recharging units.
+State and territory governments appear able to issue interim product bans more promptly than the commonwealth government.
+The interim report of the CAANZ review of the ACL suggested that the commonwealth's regulatory impact assessment requirements were a hurdle to quickly imposing an interim ban on hoverboards, which seemed warranted following a series of house fires linked to their recharging units.

-Regulatory impact assessments can play an important role in ensuring that regulatory action is warranted, and the Commonwealth's requirements entail some flexibility.
+Regulatory impact assessments can play an important role in ensuring that regulatory action is warranted, and the commonwealth's requirements entail some flexibility.

 However, promptness is particularly critical in product safety cases that might warrant an interim ban.
-The Commission sees a case to exempt interim bans from the Commonwealth's regulatory assessment requirements, although the requirements should be retained for permanent bans.
+The Commission sees a case to exempt interim bans from commonwealth regulatory assessments, although the requirements should be retained for permanent bans.